 Grow beans in a snap

-You might be surprised to know you don’t need a big garden to grow green beans.
-Bush beans are space-savers, but you can also grow beans vertically, by choosing pole varieties and training their vines onto a trellis, fence, or other support.
-Full sun, regular waterings and moderately rich soil will pay off in a plentiful harvest, and beans don’t need much fertilizer, although they’ll benefit from a side-dressing of compost in mid-season if you didn’t work a lot of compost into the soil before you planted.
-Check your seed packet to know approximately when your variety will be ready to harvest, and keep the plants picked so they’ll keep producing.
-Freeze or can your green beans to enjoy them all year long.
+You might be surprised to learn that you don’t need a big garden to grow green beans.
+Bush beans are space savers, but you can also grow beans vertically by choosing pole varieties and training their vines onto a trellis, fence, or other support.
+Full sun, regular water, and moderately rich soil will pay off in a plentiful harvest, and beans don’t need much fertilizer, although they’ll benefit from a side-dressing of compost in the middle of the season if you didn’t work a lot of compost into the soil before you planted.
+Check your seed packet to know approximately when your variety will be ready to harvest, and keep the plants picked so they’ll continue to produce.
+Freeze or can your haul to enjoy these delicious green bean recipes all year long.

 Plant prolific zucchinis

 Zucchinis have a reputation for being so easy to grow, and so prolific, gardeners joke about having to leave their extras on a neighbor’s doorstep, ring the bell, and run away.
 Just one plant can yield six to ten pounds of zucchinis in a single growing season!
 Plant the seeds directly in your garden or a large container once the soil warms up to at least 60 degrees Fahrenheit.
 The plants need full sun and moist, easily draining soil amended with compost.
 Give them an inch of water each week if there’s no rain, and harvest when the fruits are small (botanically speaking, zucchinis are fruits) and the skins are tender.

 You can freeze zucchinis or bake them into bread, slice them into strips for pasta, grate them for fritters, or chop them into vegetable chili.
 They’re also delicious when you know how to roast vegetables until they’re crispy and caramelized.